 As pupils move into Key Stage 1, we provide daily reading interventions for all pupils so that they have the opportunity to practise their oral fluency and comprehension skills on a regular basis with a highly skilled member of the team.
 We also provide guided reading opportunities through the use of Read Write Inc Ditty books in year 1 and ‘Reading Rocketeers’ in year 2 where pupils develop their reading and comprehension skills even further.

 We use Accelerated Reader and MyOn to carefully track progress and practice at home in years 2-6.
 These programmes also provide pupils with the opportunity to choose their own books linking to their interests based on their personal reading ages.
 We invest ample time into our reading interventions that are carefully planned based on individual reading ages.
 These interventions take place either daily, 3 days a week or 1 day a week depending on a pupil’s attainment or progress or their opportunity to read at home and practise.
-Guided reading is taught daily and reading projects are set based upon comprehension, retrieval, inference and deduction skills taught though these lessons.
+Guided reading is taught regularly and reading projects are set based upon comprehension, retrieval, inference and deduction skills taught though these lessons.

 We have designed our curriculum rich with language and literature which builds on prior learning from the Early Years and Foundation Stage to the end of Key Stage 2 ensuring consistency and progression across the whole school.
 Specific vocabulary is taught within all subjects and pupils discover both the synonyms and antonyms of new words to broaden their language knowledge even further.
 The application of new language is applied during discussions or activities and modelled by staff in both written and oral form.
 Books are used as a stimulus to provide knowledge in different subjects and contexts for vocabulary already taught.